Trial of Mihailović et al.: Verdict

 Mihailović is quoted as saying, in his final statement, "I wanted much; I began much; but the gale of the world carried away me and my work.".
 "Gale of the world" is sometimes translated "Winds of War."

-Verdict was read on 15 July 1946.
+The verdict was read on 15 July 1946.
 Mihailović and ten others were sentenced to death by a firing squad (two in absentia).
 An appeal was rejected on 16 July and the nine were executed on 17 July.
-The others in the process were convicted to penalties ranging from 18 months to 20 years in prison.
+The remaining defendants were sentenced to penalties ranging from 18 months to 20 years in prison.

 Reactions

-The trial showed, according to historian Jozo Tomasevich, that Mihailović had never had firm and full control over his local commanders.
+The trial showed, according to historian Jozo Tomasevich, that Mihailović had never possessed firm and full control over his local commanders.
 A committee for the fair trial of General Mihailovic was set up in the United States, but to no avail.

 Diplomat and author Walter Roberts stated that the trial was "anything but a model of justice" and that "it is clear that Mihailović was not guilty of all, or even many, of the charges brought against him" though Tito would probably not have had a fair trial either, had Mihailović prevailed.

 At the time of the trial, there were protests from the Americans and the French, although both were moderated by their interest in the new government.

 According to Mihailović biographer Jean-Christophe Buisson, one of Mihailović's lawyers, Dragić Joksimović, was arrested a few days after the execution and died in prison under unclear circumstances.

 Modern views

 More recently, there have been calls for a retrial and/or rehabilitation.
-Momčilo Ninčić have been officially rehabilitated in 2006 and Slobodan Jovanović in 2007 by Serbia.
+Momčilo Ninčić was officially rehabilitated in 2006 and Slobodan Jovanović in 2007 by Serbia.
 In 2015, a Serbian court invalidated Mihailović's conviction.
 The court held that it had been a Communist political show trial that was controlled by the government.
 The court concluded that Mihailović had not received a fair trial.
 Mihailović was, therefore, fully rehabilitated.